raspberrypilearning/sense-hat-marble-maze/worksheet.md

 		global game_over
 	```

-1. Then it needs to see if the player has landed on the green LED, and if it has the game ends.
+1. Then the function needs to see if the player has landed on the green LED, and if it has the game ends.

 	```python
 	def check_win(x,y):